-Cross pollination will create different plant characteristics from the flowering succulent, so just be aware that it will not look or behave exactly the same.
-Just as human babies carry traits from both the mother and father, cross pollinated succulents carry traits from both the pollinator and the ovule.
+Cross-pollination will create different plant characteristics from the flowering succulent, so just be aware that it will not look or behave exactly the same.
+Just as human babies carry traits from both the mother and father, cross-pollinated succulents carry traits from both the pollinator and the ovule.

-Once pollenated, the ovum transforms into seeds.
+Once pollinated, the ovum transforms into seeds.

 After the flower produces seeds, the flower will dry out.
 Fresh seeds will cling to moist flowers.

 After the flower drys and wilts, a stiff wind is all that is needed to spread the seeds.
-From there, they germinate under the right conditions (soil that drains well, moisture, and allowence to settle in order to root).
+From there, they germinate under the right conditions (soil that drains well, moisture, and allowance to settle in order to root).